elohmeier/tessbind/README.md

 ## Usage

-`TessbindManager` wraps the underlying API in a context manager and exposes the recognized UTF-8 text plus word confidence:
+`TessbindManager` wraps the underlying API in a context manager and exposes the recognized UTF-8 text plus per-word confidences:

 ```python
 from pathlib import Path